 One of the main reasons companies start using ESG reporting software is to eliminate manual work, save time and cut down on costs.
 Try to pick a tool that can:

 When sustainability is embedded throughout your organization, tracking your non-financial performance can become rather complex.
-Whether you’re measuring health and safety incidents or scope one, two and three GHG emissions, your ESG software should be powerful enough to:
+Whether you’re measuring health and safety incidents or scope one, two and three greenhouse gas emissions, your ESG software should be powerful enough to:

 Sustainability professionals often have to collaborate with a host of other departments with very different needs.
 For instance, whereas your marketing and communications teams might want to share sustainability initiatives to set your company apart, your human resources department might want a quarterly diversity and wellness report, and your plant or store managers might need a snapshot of their environmental KPIs to make sure they’re on target.
 All of these teams will also need a way to send you their data so that it can be aggregated into a single database.